 This is a lingering question that you might get asked with deciding to move towards early retirement.
 It is a big question, especially if you have ongoing health issues that need to be managed.

 When I sat down with my boss to say I wanted to take the new PRN position, which would let me transition from full-time to part-time work, the first question they asked me was: “what will you do for health insurance?”.
 At the moment, I was so excited to have this opportunity to step down, that I did not even consider all the research I would need to do to answer that daunting question.

 No Longer Qualified as a Dependent for Insurance

 During pharmacy school, I was on my parents’ health insurance until the end of my 23rd year.
 I was living on my own and no longer considered a dependent.
 My mom warned me that individual insurance would be expensive and to take advantage of their plan before the end of the year.

 At the time, I was living off-campus, sharing housing & living expenses with Chris.
+My time earning my PharmD was our first experience living the city life.
 I had a part-time internship at Walgreens to supplement my student loans.
 This was all that supported me throughout pharmacy school.
 So I took my mom’s advice and scheduled the doctor visits I had put off.